 Never take granted that your weight setup that worked one time will be good forever.
 Your body/conditions are always changing, take your time to find the right setup.
 Use more small weights rather than big ones.
 Small weights put less stress on your body, on your lower back, and you can distribute them better around the belt as well as allow you to make fine adjustments.

-Neutral buoyancy at 33ft/10 meters
+Neutral Buoyancy at 33ft/10 meters

 Neutrally buoyant means you not sink and not float.
 To check your buoyancy, set up a line which is marked at 10 meters or use a freediving computer.